 What do bumblebees eat and where do they live?

-Like most other species of bee, the bumble bee is herbivorous.
+Like most other species of bee, the bumblebee is herbivorous.
 It only eats nectar from flowers.
 It will also gather pollen in the pollen baskets on the hind legs to feed to their larvae.
-As such the bumble bee plays an important role in the pollination of flowers.
-They will actually spend a number of days harvesting pollen and nectar form the same patch of flowers until they are no longer able to find food there.
+As such the bumblebee plays an important role in the pollination of flowers.
+They will actually spend a number of days harvesting pollen and nectar from the same patch of flowers until they are no longer able to find food there.

-The bumble bee also does not build its own nest.
-Instead, it will find an abandoned rodent nest, or a similar type of nest, and modify that for its own use.
+The bumblebee does not build its own nest.
+Instead, it will find an abandoned rodent nest or a similar type of nest, and modify that for its own use.
 It will construct egg cells inside the hole and may cover the nest with a wax covering for added protection.
 A single nest will generally only house around 50 bees, as they are prevented from living in large colonies depending on the size of the chosen nesting site.
 A nest will typically only survive a single year and will start anew each year with a new queen.

-The problem is that the nests are often well-hidden and you may step on one by accident and incur the wrath of the nest.
-If you are allergic to the venom of bees then this will likely cause you to react and you will need to get immediate medical attention.
-However, since the bumble bee is not aggressive you would have to really threaten the nest or aggravate the bee to get stung.
+Stinging incidents most often occur due to the fact that the nests are often well-hidden and you may step on one by accident and incur the wrath of the nest.
+If you are allergic to bee venom then this will likely cause a reaction and you will need to seek immediate medical attention.
+However, since the bumblebee is not known to be overly aggressive, you would have to really threaten the nest or aggravate the bee in order to get stung.